 2. Burden of proof is with the speaker

-People who present claims as statements of fact should present their evidence for them.
-While Africa Check will seek to verify the facts, it is often not possible to establish them.
-Any claim that is unproven is just a theory and should be presented as such.
+People who present claims as statements of fact should be willing and able to present their evidence for them.
+While Africa Check will seek to verify the facts, it is not possible to establish them every time.
+When the facts can’t be verified, we rate the claim as unproven.

 3. A focus on what is significant

 When we rate the accuracy of statements, we do not set out to identify tiny inconsistencies.
 Precision is important but we are not interested in numbers down to three decimal places, so to speak, unless that matters for a reason.